alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 export { handler, SanityResponse }
 ```

-The exported handler in this module returns a response body with the payload expected in our test.
+The exported function in this module returns a response body with the payload expected in our test.
+If we run our first test, we should see it pass in the console.

 Alright, onto our _actual_ project logic.

-Since our deploy target is a lambda function, my app's entry point will need to be a file with an exported handler function.
-Let's start with writing the test file for this module.
+Since our deploy target is a Lambda function, my app's entry point will need to be a file with an exported handler function like the signature used above.
+Let's start with writing the test file for this module, explaining what we want it to do:

+- response with the expected response when valid request is provided, and
+- send an error message when our payload is incorrect.

 _src/\_\_tests\_\_/index.test.ts_: